TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

       * Add update indicator to Libraries tab.
       * Trigger indicator to Libraries to show if new major version available when switching to the tab.
     * Consider adding an action for when a uibuilder node is selected - would open the web page. https://discourse.nodered.org/t/call-link-from-node-red-editor-ctrl-shift-d/73388/4
+    * Add optional sidebar (or drop-down menu on NR header bar) displaying list of all uib URLs (and link to nodes).
+    * Move folder management to a popup dialog (to save vertical space)
+    * If `uibRoot` and the browser are on the same client, add an "Edit with VSCode" link to the Files tab
+    * Add all local package.json script entries as links/buttons so they can be run from the editor panel.
+      * If `dev` script discovered in local package.json scripts, enable a dev button so that a CI dev service can be spun up (e.g. Svelte).
+Will need debug output to be visible in Editor?
+    * Show Socket.io server & client versions
+    * Extend folder/file management
+      * Allow renaming of files/folders.
+      * Add the `common` folder to the file editor.
+      * Allow editing in the `common` folder not just the instance folder.
+      * Add a file upload button.
+      * Method to import/export front-end files.
+Needs ZIP/Unzip functions at the back-end.
+      * Add a reminder to the Editor help about examples.
+Add an onclick to that <a> icon that calls RED.actions.invoke('core:show-import-dialog'); as a quick action to get the user to the import dialog.
+See [here](https://discourse.nodered.org/t/documentation-example-flows-for-contributed-nodes/44198/2?u=totallyinformation) for more info.

   * Details index page
     * Make sure that the ExpressJS `views` folder is shown.